JaekSooley/ChdManMenu2/README.md

 # ChdManMenu2

-A console application to simplify the use of chdman.exe.
+A console application to simplify batch processing with chdman.

 This is a re-write of [chdman-menu](https://github.com/JaekSooley/chdman-menu) in C#.